 |21:50||The Community Programming Initiative of Arts & Faith St. Louis aims “to partner with local arts organizations to promote programs that provide further opportunities for interfaith engagement that leads to mutual understanding and respect of differing faith groups.
 We believe that the arts have a unique power to inspire thoughtful discussion among diverse audiences, to bring people together, and to bridge divides through shared experiences.”|

 The opera Champion , with music by Terence Blanchard and libretto by Michael Christofer, received its world premiere at Opera Theatre of Saint Louis in 2013.
-Read an Opera News interview with Blanchard and director James Robinson, or watch a preview of Champion:
+Read an Opera News interview with Blanchard and director James Robinson, or watch Timothy O’Leary’s commentary on Champion: